Rethink your supply chain thinking

 By using the frameworks and concepts developed by our CEO, Prof. dr. Bram Desmet, the supply chain community has powerful tools within easy reach to upgrade its in-company supply chain process and landscape.
 The Supply Chain Triangle, as a framework, guides you to successfully balance the overall business goals while the concept of the Strategy-Driven Supply Chain predefines the steps to elevate your business planning process to the next level.

 Check out our whitepaper for more knowledge on the Supply Chain Triangle concept.
-Every part can be read seperately, however it's good to read 'The essentials' first.

 A strategy-driven supply chain is a must …